 In justifying its decision, the High Court has said that majority of the Victorian Court of Appeal “failed to engage with the question of whether there remained a reasonable possibility that the offending had not taken place, such that there ought to have been a reasonable doubt as to the applicant’s guilt”.
 The source identified for that reasonable doubt was the evidence of the opportunity witnesses, whose evidence contradicted the complainant’s evidence.

 This case was always going to be an important test case on when it is reasonable for the jury to convict an accused person based on the uncorroborated testimony of one witness.
 That a jury is ordinarily entitled to convict in such cases is beyond doubt, as many convictions for sexual offences, which are often a matter centred around the word of the complainant against that of the accused, would show.
 However, in order to convict a defendant in such circumstances, the jury must nevertheless reasonably form the view that the complainant was a highly credible witness, such that there is an absence of reasonable doubt that they are telling the truth.
-Attacks on the evidence of the complainant can form the basis of a reasonable doubt which a jury should have, and may therefore make a conviction unreasonable.
+Evidence that is relevant to the opportunity (or lack of) for the crime to have occurred can form the basis of a reasonable doubt which a jury should have, and may therefore make a conviction unreasonable.

 In the Pell retrial, the complainant’s evidence was robustly challenged and attacked on a number of fronts.
 The jury nevertheless convicted Pell, and a majority of the Victorian Court of Appeal upheld that conviction.
 Today, the High Court has determined that a verdict of guilty was not open to the jury in this case.
 The implications of this case will be enormous for decades to come.Posted on